4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 	- We RECOMMEND 3 additional non-health batteries named, physical, mental, and spirit.
 - Characters are considered deceased (or incapacitated) when their health battery reaches 0.
 	- If using non-health batteries, Characters are considered deceased (or incapacitated) when all Life Batteries are at 0.
-- Characters may recharge their health battery by using items, resting, or seeking assistance from other Characters.
+- Characters may recharge their health battery by using items, resting, or transferring battery points as described below.
 	- If using non-health batteries, any recharging action SHOULD recharge all batteries, including health, at least 1 point per unit of time.
 We RECOMMEND the following recharging Actions and primary batteries affected per unit of time:
 	   - Rest (slow): Health battery, 2 points.
 	   - Nap (fast): Physical battery, 3 points.